Exactly solvable diffusions from space-time transformations: Introduction

 In this paper, we address the problem of solving stochastic differential equations (SDEs) (or Fokker-Planck equations) and FPT problems via a space-time coordinate transformation.
 Further details on the physical interpretation of this transformation are presented in section \ref{Sec:interpretation}.
 Nevertheless, as a similar idea is roughly outlined in some old works, we first provide a literature overview of these references.
 Probably the first author to have the idea of space-time transformation was Kolmogorov \cite{kolmogorov1938}.
 In section 17 of his seminal work, Kolmogorov discussed a couple of examples of Fokker-Planck equations (FPEs) that can be solved by a change of variables, i.e., transforming $x\to x'$ and $t\to t'$.
 Some 25 years later, Cherkasov \cite{cherkasov1957}, another Russian mathematician, following the same idea of variable change, discovered a sufficient and necessary condition to map a generic FPE onto the FPE of the Wiener process.
 Nevertheless, Cherkasov's work showed an error in the proof, which was later corrected by Shirokov \cite{cherkasov_correction}.
 Interestingly, the paper \cite{cherkasov1957} was nearly forgotten.
 As Ricciardi, an Italian mathematician, wrote in his paper \cite{ricciardi1976} "{\em apparently Cherkasov's work did not receive much attention in the Western world}".
 In \cite{ricciardi1976} the author basically reproduces the results of \cite{cherkasov1957}, yet with a clearer notation.
 Later on, Ricciardi and collaborators \cite{ricciardi1984} mentioned, without proof, that a similar mapping technique could be adapted to solve FPT problems.
 A similar idea can be found in \cite{wang}.
 We credit the authors of \cite{ricciardi1984} for their intuition, although, to the authors' knowledge, this idea has never been used by any author to solve FPT problems.

 The aim of our paper is to both present some of the results of the aforementioned papers in a simpler way and both to further develop some of the ideas and to obtain the first-passage time density (FPTD) analytically for a large class of diffusion models.
 Therefore, throughout the text, we will expose a mixture of known and novel results.
 We hope that this paper will serve as a key reference to the physics community for these valuable yet arguably forgotten transformation techniques.
-As a particular example of application, we discuss the isoentropic protocol, an extremely important diffusion process for stochastic thermodynamics and related experiments.
-The paper is organised as follows: in section \ref{sec:main_results} we outline, in three different subsections, the main results of the paper.
+As a particular example of application, we discuss (i) the isoentropic protocol, an important diffusion process for stochastic thermodynamics and related experiments~\cite{Schmiedl, martinez}; and (ii) the stochastic Gompertz model, used in population dynamics (see~\cite{ricciardi1999} for a review).
+The paper is organised as follows: in section \ref{sec:main_results} we outline, in four different subsections, the main results of the paper.
 In sections \ref{Sec:interpretation} and \ref{sec:FPT} we provide an intuitive explanation of our technique, respectively for the propagator and the FPT.
 In section \ref{sec:examples} we focus on specific applications of our theory, and section \ref{exist} details some connections with existing results.
 Our Conclusions are drawn in section \ref{concl}.